 The terms “evangelical” and “non-denominational” are commonly used to describe certain Christian churches.
-Many people know the labels are related, but they aren’t sure how to make a distinction between.
+Many people know the labels are related, but they aren’t sure how to distinguish between them.

 “Evangelical” describes a broad movement in Protestantism that centers on the gospel of Jesus Christ.
 “Non-denominational” describes churches that aren’t associated with a denomination.
 Denominational or non-denominational churches can be evangelical.
 Most non-denominational churches are evangelical.